-May to June, HlG̱aagilda (Skidegate)
+May to June, HlG̱aagilda Skidegate

-HGSE 320B Environmental Assessment in Cross-Cultural and Indigenous Contexts
+HGSE 331 Environmental Assessment in Cross-Cultural and Indigenous Contexts

 This course is an introduction to the field and practice of environmental assessment (EA) in Canada with specific reference to EA processes in cross-cultural and Indigenous contexts.
 This course will make specific references to cases on Haida Gwaii and will involve additional local, community educators from Haida Gwaii.
 We will explore processes and techniques for incorporating environmental considerations in planning and evaluating proposals for future undertakings that may have significant social and ecological effects.
 The course provides an overview of the methodologies for the design and conduct of environmental impact studies that adhere to the Crown’s legal and constitutional obligations to Indigenous Peoples.
 The main objective of this course is to introduce students to environmental assessment, with a focus on the origins, purposes, processes and gradual evolution of EA toward a sustainability-oriented framework, with particular reference to the Canadian federal environmental assessment regime.
 In particular, the course will make specific reference to the incorporation of Indigenous Knowledge into EA practice and the implications of such decision-making processes in light of the Crown’s Duty to Consult and Accommodate, self-governance, self-determination and reconciliation.

-HGSE 320C Plant Ecology and Diversity
+HGSE 332 Plant Ecology and Diversity

-HGSE 320D Ethnoecology and Ethnobotany
+HGSE 333 Indigenous Plant Knowledge: Ethnoecology and Ethnobotany

 Ethnoecology is the study of cultural ecological knowledge and of the interactions between human societies and their environments, including other species.
 Ethnobotany is the study of the direct interrelationships between people and the plants, past, present and future.
-In this course we address these topics within the context of Haida culture and language and the ecosystems of Haida Gwaii.
-We will discuss the historical roots of ethnoecology and ethnobotany, the directions & trends in these fields over the past century, and their relevance in today’s world.
+In this course we address these topics primarily within the context of Haida culture and language and the ecosystems of Haida Gwaii along with examples from other Indigenous communities in British Columbia and the Yukon.
+We will discuss the historical roots of ethnoecology and ethnobotany, the directions and trends in these fields over the past century, and their relevance in today’s world.
+It is important when discussing these topics to address the intersections between Canadian colonial history land-based practices and the ongoing impacts on Indigenous Peoples.
 We will learn to identify key plants and ecosystems and their cultural importance, will focus on traditional land and resource management systems, and discuss issues of ethics and intellectual properties rights in relation to Indigenous Peoples’ knowledge.

 "The Haida Gwaii Semester was truly life changing.
 I came away with a deeper understanding and appreciation of community, multi-disciplinary collaboration, and traditional knowledge.
 I made meaningful friendships, felt inspired each and everyday, and really felt I was my best self.
 The communities on Haida Gwaii deserve just as much, if not more admiration as the natural environment that they are built on.
 I am incredibly grateful for the experiences that I came away with because of the generosity of those that call Haida Gwaii home.”